Create a Model🔗

 !!!
 Tip: Compatible connectors are highlighted when you start dragging the connection line.

 The shape of the connection line can be edited by dragging at either the line or the corner point, once the connection is done.

 Set component properties🔗

-The next step is parameterization, that is to set the properties for the tank and the pipe.
+The next step is parameterization, to set the properties for the tank and the pipe.
 The component properties or parameters determine the size and properties of the model.

 Click on the right gray column of the canvas to open up the properties panel.